ivan006/Course-Work--Notes/Philosophy/Asset-centric Harmonyism/readme.md

 Asset-centric Harmonyism is a philosophy that has
 - An associated value
-- And an associated theoretical framework
+- An associated theoretical framework
+- And a name that end up being a mouthful so can be abreviated as ACH

 ### Value
 Create harmony